soymgomez/phishing/README.md

 area for anyone to submit changes to the Phishing Database.

 > [!CAUTION]
-> We are in the process of migrating this repository to a new structure.
-The files at the top-level directories will be removed in the future.
-Please use the new structure for contributions.
+> The files in the top-level directories have been migrated to the new structure and are now deleted.
+For all future contributions and downloads, please use the new directory structure.

 # Table of Contents <!-- omit in toc -->